-The on-board debugger on the PIC18F56Q71 Curiosity Nano board appears as a Human Interface Device (HID) on the host computer's USB subsystem.
-The debugger supports full-featured programming and debugging of the PIC18F56Q71 using MPLAB X IDE.
+The on-board debugger on the AVR64EA48 Curiosity Nano board appears as a Human Interface Device (HID) on the host computer's USB subsystem.
+The debugger supports full-featured programming and debugging of the AVR64EA48 by using both MPLAB X IDE and Microchip Studio and some third-party IDEs.

 Remember: Keep the debugger's firmware up-to-date.
-Firmware upgrades automatically when using MPLAB X IDE.
+Firmware upgrades automatically when using MPLAB X IDE or Microchip Studio.